Webcam Brightness Test — Measure Your Camera Exposure

 Ring Light

-A ring light provides soft, even front lighting that minimises harsh shadows and keeps brightness consistent regardless of the time of day.
+A ring light provides soft, even front lighting that keeps brightness consistent regardless of the time of day.
 Position the ring light directly in front of you at eye level, with your camera mounted in the centre of the ring.
 Start at 50% brightness — the test will show you in real time if you need to increase or decrease intensity to hit the optimal 40–70 range.

 Desk Lamp